 The tops of the empanadas are brushed with beaten egg before baking in the oven until puffed and golden.
 The instructions say 15-20 minutes, but my oven needed closer to 30.

 I also made the Garrapiñada de Maní (Caramel Peanuts); Tallarines de Espinaca con Salsa Blanca (Spinach Fettuccine Alfredo); Sándwich de Jamón, Queso y Tomate (Ham, Cheese and Tomato Sandwich); and Cuadraditos de Coco y Mermelada (Coconut and Jam Slice).

-With only three ingredients, the Garrapiñada de Maní (Caramel Peanuts) come together relatively easily for quite the addictive snack.
+With only three ingredients, the Garrapiñada de Maní (Caramel Peanuts) come together relatively easily for quite the delicious snack.
 The peanuts are tossed in a vanilla bean caramel until thickly coated.
 After cooling in a single layer, the peanuts are best served warm but will also keep at room temperature in an airtight container for a couple of days.
-They were also perfect sprinkled over vanilla ice cream.

 The Cuadraditos de Coco y Mermelada (Coconut and Jam Slice) have a buttery base topped with jam (I used strawberry, but it is also good with quince or fig) and a sweetened coconut mixture.
 These little squares are perfect for pairing with coffee or tea.

 - Milanesa a Caballo (Argentinian Milanesa on Horseback)